jhertz/autovod/README.md

 ## what it is

-* python script which takes in a filename MP4, monitors it til it stops growing, then parses a streamcontrol xml file to figure out a title, then uploads it to youtube
+* python script which takes in a filename, monitors it til it stops growing, then parses a streamcontrol.xml file to figure out a title, then uploads it to youtube
-* powershell (seemed like the fastest way to do it at the time, don't judge me) script which watches a folder, then calls the python script when a file is created
+* powershell (seemed like the fastest way to do it at the time, don't judge me) script which watches a folder, then calls the python script when an mp4 file is created
-* batch script (see previous comment) to start the powershell watcher
+* windows batch script (see previous comment) to start the powershell watcher

 i swear i can write good code, this is not it. having a version of this per game is just one indicator that this is a slapped together hack. another is the use of 3 languages, and a 10 second sleep loop to figure out when a file is done.
 NEVERTHELESS IT WORKS